What are veneers?

 A thorough check-up is required BEFORE any cosmetic work is undertaken.
 Any necessary restorations, hygiene and gum disease needs to be addressed.

-At The London Clinic, our smile makeovers start at the consultation where we find out what patients don’t like about their teeth and what type of smile is required.
+We start your smile makeovers with a consultation where we find out what patients don’t like about their teeth and what type of smile is required.
 Laboratory aided smile design is then used to design the smile and to fine tune the required tooth shapes and colour to fit with the patients smile, face, age and gender.

 Dental porcelain veneers